Geniycj/php-laravel-expertsender/README.md

 ### usage examples
-You can find usage examples i ExpertSenderExamples::class
+You can find usage examples in ExpertSenderExamples::class